Why Christopher Meloni "Loved" Stabler's Declaration of Love to Benson on Law & Order - E! Online

 He later quipped to his co-star that his therapist is a big fan.
 "I'll sign an autograph before I leave," the Law & Order: Special Victims Unit alum responded to a laughing Dylan.

-For more of Christopher and Dylan, be sure to tune into tonight's all-new episode.
+For more of Christopher and Dylan, check out their Daily Pop appearance above and be sure to tune into tonight's all-new episode.

 Law & Order: Organized Crime airs Thursdays at 10 p.m. on NBC.